bphil1041/Pokedex/README.md

 + The Pokédex was written using HTML, CSS, JavaScript, and Bootstrap.
 + Each Pokémon is displayed as a card, and can be viewed either by using the Search bar or by clicking on an individual card.
-+ Basic information about each Pokémon is given.
++ Basic information about each Pokémon is given (name, image, height, type).

 ### Technologies